Ultimate Guide to Mastering Your Pull-Ups: Tips and Techniques for All Levels

 HOW TO DO A PROPER PULL-UP

 Before improving your pull-ups, make sure you are doing them right.
-Here are some pull-up tips:
+If you’re searching for how to do a pull-up, follow these tips:

 If you can’t reach the bar, place a bench or box near the pull-up bar to help you get there.
 Try placing your hands slightly farther than shoulder width apart.